smart-on-fhir/Swift-FHIR/README.md

 ==================

 These are [Swift](https://developer.apple.com/swift/) classes for data models of [FHIR](http://hl7.org/implement/standards/fhir/) elements and resources.
-Classes will be generated from the FHIR resource profiles, at this very early stage they are hand-curated to determine optimal representation.
+Classes are generated from the FHIR resource profiles and at one point should be able to instantiate themselves from JSON representations.

 SMART on FHIR